AlbertaSat/ex3_simulated_subsystems/EPS/README.md

    ```

 #### Updatable Parameters:
+- `Temperature` - Current temperature in degrees Celsius.
+- `Voltage` - Current voltage in volts.
+- `Current` - Current in amps.
+- `BatteryState` - Current state of the battery.
-- `WatchdogResetTime` - Specify a new time (in hours) for the watchdog reset.
+- `WatchdogResetTime` - Time remaining for the watchdog reset in hours.

 ### 3. **Execute Commands**
 Use these commands to perform predefined actions on the EPS subsystem.